shams-nahid/node-error-handling/readme.md

 requestWrapper('https://www.some-unknown-url-1234.com/', myCallBackMethod);
 ```

-In this callback approach, there is always a big issue of callback hell.
+In this callback approach, there is always a big irritating issue of `callback-hell`.

 ### Using Promise (The Bad)